 Demand the truth: This isn’t a problem, it’s a crisis.
 Corporations have massively underplayed and are still underplaying the severity of climate change, and they need to be held accountable (The Guardian).
 Join your local march, protesting isn’t just for hippies anymore.
 Think globally, act locally.

 It’s all incredibly daunting, but it’s not solely doom and gloom.
-The socio-political movement is gaining force and demanding change, and people are starting to listen.
+There are ways to combat these feelings of anxiety, including natural remedies and meditation, and the socio-political movement is gaining force and demanding change.
 We’d like to leave you with a pinch of joy, of sorts, in the form of what’s achievable if we kick up enough of a fuss:

 Even smog invites a breath of fresh air, it would seem.